sparkflows/sparkflows-docs/docs/tutorials/reading-writing/elasticsearch.rst

 After configuring "SaveElasticSearch" processor, connect your data source processor to Elastic Search processor.

 The example workflow below reads a Housing dataset which is in CSV format from HDFS.
 The 'SaveElasticSearch' takes in the incoming data and loads it into the Elastic Search Index 'sparkflows/housing'.
-The Documentation processor is just for documentation purposes.

 .. figure:: ../../_assets/tutorials/dataset/18.PNG
    :alt: Dataset
    :align: center
    :width: 60%

+Note: The Documentation processor is just for documentation purposes.

 Workflow Execution
 ------------------